-The following graph compares the cumulative total stockholder return on our common stock from December 31, 2015 through December 31, 2020, with the cumulative total return on (i) the NASDAQ Composite, (ii) the Russell 2000 stock index, and (iii) the Company's 2020 peer group composed of other governmental and commercial service providers: Booz Allen Hamilton Holding Corporation; CACI International Inc.; CBIZ, Inc.; CRA International, Inc.; Exponent Inc.; FTI Consulting, Inc.; GP Strategies Corporation; Huron Consulting Group Inc.; ManTech International Corporation; Maximus, Inc.; Resources Connection, Inc.; Science Applications International Corporation; Tetra Tech, Inc.; Unisys Corporation; and VSE Corporation (the "2020 Peer Group").
+The following graph compares the cumulative total stockholder return on our common stock from December 31, 2014 through December 31, 2019, with the cumulative total return on (i) the NASDAQ Composite, (ii) the Russell 2000 stock index, and (iii) the Company's 2019 peer group composed of other governmental and commercial service providers: Booz Allen Hamilton Holding Corporation; CACI International Inc.; CBIZ, Inc.; CRA International, Inc.; Exponent Inc.; FTI Consulting, Inc.; GP Strategies Corporation; Huron Consulting Group Inc.; ManTech International Corporation; Maximus, Inc.; Resources Connection, Inc.; Science Applications International Corporation; Tetra Tech, Inc.; Unisys Corporation; and VSE Corporation (the "2019 Peer Group").
 As part of the annual process of reviewing the peer group, management ensures that the selected companies remain aligned with the Company's evolving business strategy.
-There were no changes between the 2020 Peer Group and our peer group in 2019.
-The comparison below assumes an initial investment of \$100.00 on December 31, 2015 in which all dividends (if any) are reinvested and all returns are market-cap weighted.
+With respect to our 2019 Peer Group, there were two companies, Engility Holdings, Inc. and Navigant Consulting, Inc., that were on the 2018 peer group that have been removed due to mergers and acquisition activities during the year.
+The comparison below assumes an initial investment of \$100.00 on December 31, 2014 in which all dividends (if any) are reinvested and all returns are market-cap weighted.
 The historical information set forth below is not necessarily indicative of future performance.